REUTERS NEXT-Global economy can shake off pandemic in 2021, leaders say

 To watch Reuters Next live, visit https://www.reutersevents.com/events/next/register.php

+Pandemic stimulus adds to the global debt mountain Pandemic stimulus adds to the global debt mountainhttps://tmsnrt.rs/2JVODdh

-(Additional reporting by John Revill, Alessandra Galloni, Karin Strohecker, Conway Gittens and Jane Wardell; Editing by Catherine Evans)
+(Additional reporting by Howard Schneider, John Revill, Alessandra Galloni, Karin Strohecker, Conway Gittens and Jane Wardell; Editing by Catherine Evans)

 ((london.newsroom@reuters.com; +44 207 542 5816; Reuters Messaging: mark.john.thomsonreuters.com@reuters.net))